The Play Therapy Project: Introduction

 The Integral Urban Education: Tree of Heaven Project will be offering a Certificate Program in Integral Urban Education for school counselors, school psychologists and educational leaders.
 The program will include an array of integral practices that can be used by educators to further their professional development and enhance the well being of their school communities.

-Child Abuse and Children with Disabilities Website: Dissemination and Professional Development Project
+Child Advocacy: Dissemination and Professional Development Projects